Alejandro Rodriguez Jr.: Early career

 Rodriguez began his youth career under the guidance of Luis Carlos Perea, who represented Colombia at the 1990 FIFA World Cup and 1994 FIFA World Cup.
 Rodriguez played soccer at Felix Varela High School, representing the Vipers from 2007 to 2011.
 He won a National Championship with now head coach of FC Dallas Luchi Gonzalez.
 Rodriguez helped the Vipers to three State Final four appearances including a national championship in 2008, a state semifinal appearance in 2009, and state finalist in 2011.

-Rodriguez joined the Florida Atlantic University Men's soccer team for one season highlighted by scoring a last minute game winner vs Howard University in the 2011-2012 season.
+Rodriguez joined the Florida Atlantic University men's soccer team for one season highlighted by scoring a last-minute game-winner vs Howard University in the 2011–2012 season.

 Senior career

-After his freshman season at Florida Atlantic University, Rodriguez was invited for trials to three Spanish clubs: Real Valladolid, CD Cristo Atletico, and FC Santboia.
+After his freshman season at Florida Atlantic University, Rodriguez was invited to trials with three Spanish clubs: Real Valladolid, CD Cristo Atletico, and FC Santboia.
 Rodriguez received two offers from the three clubs but decided to not pursue football in Spain for personal family reasons.